ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

  * Sunroof provides some level of type safely on top of JavaScript, including typed arrays, finite maps, functions and continuations.
- * Sunroof also offers an abstraction over the JavaScript threading model, by proving to types of threads, atomic and (cooperatively) blocking.
+ * Sunroof also offers an abstraction over the JavaScript threading model, by providing two types of threads, atomic and (cooperatively) blocking.
    On top of this, Sunroof provides some Haskell concurrency patterns like `MVar` or `Chan` (`JSMVar` and `JSChan`).
  * Furthermore, the [`sunroof-server` package][HackageSunroofServer] offers a ready to